 6:07 p.m. – We figured Lis should get out and stretch those bajingo muscles so we drove to Fred Meyer and walked around for a bit.
 It didn’t work as her contractions are further apart.
 This kid is going to drive me crazy before he reaches daylight!
 I don’t want to return to work with no new news then sit at my desk stressed, waiting for THE phone call and knowing every annoying client and their cousin will be calling in asking to be remarketed ASAP.

-9:30 p.m. – Erik and Stephanie leave after doing a nice job of keeping the kids occupied.
+9:30 p.m. – My brother and his wife leave after doing a nice job of keeping the kids occupied.
 Thanks kids!
 Sadly we’re all waiting for Lis to go into pain.
 Having a kid is weird like that.
 We look forward to the pain knowing that a baby will soon arrive.
 We also talk about the mom-to-be’s bajingo like it’s nothing.
 I remember one time we were in our church small group talking about a ladies daughter and how dilated she was.
 I said, “Isn’t weird?
 If we step back and think about what the conversation is about, we’re just talking about your daughter’s vagina.
 We wouldn’t normally do that.”
 I don’t know.
 Kind of amusing.

 9:45 p.m. – Lis heads to bed.
 Nothing new to report.